 Webinar: Using Data Indexes to Boost Performance and Minimize Footprint in Embedded Software

 Are you using data indexes to boost performance in locating data objects in embedded software?
-The right index can enhance lookup speed logarithmically, while reducing RAM and CPU demands.
-While the B-Tree is the best known index, many others can be more efficient in specific circumstances, such as geospatial/mapping and telecom/networking applications.
+If so, the right index can enhance lookup speed logarithmically, while reducing RAM and CPU demands.
+While the B-Tree is the best known index, there are many others can be more efficient in specific circumstances, such as ingeospatial/mapping and telecom/networking applications.
 This Webinar examines less well-known indexes including T-Tree, Hash table, R-Tree, Patricia trie and others.
 It emphasizes index implementation methods that avoid data duplication, to minimize memory footprint.

 We are a dedicated group of specialists and our only focus is database management systems.